w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 categories: ["Information Architecture"]
 description: "The second version of our proposed sitemap."
 author: "Sazia Islam, Simon R Jones"
+thumbnail: /assets/images/img-content-management.png
+thumbnail_alt: An image of a person with a rake standing on part of a wireframe, using the rake to organise the content on the page.
 ---

 This is v2 of our proposed site map for the W3C website.
 You can view it as a text version below.